-community – to really make a difference?
+What can we do to make a difference?

-Not sure where to get started or feel like the issue is just “too big?
 Put more of a face on the issue by listening to the podcast of a conversation between Mobile Loaves & Fishes founder and CEO, Alan Graham, and Foundation Communities Executive Director, Walter Moreau: “Getting’ Stuff Done”.
-And keep reading to learn more, take action, and pray for affordable housing in our community.
+And keep reading below to learn more, take action, and pray for affordable housing in our community.

 1. Pray